 How to Paint Horizontal Stripes on a Wall

-Painting the stripes on one feature wall is really very easy, taking the stripes around all four, not hard , but a little more time consuming since you have to match up the level line all around the room.
-Having an uneven ceiling line and working in a tight space added a bit of a challenge but is not hard to do.
+Painting the stripes on one feature wall is really very easy, taking the stripes around all four is not hard, but a little more time consuming since you have to match up the level line all around the room.
+Having an uneven ceiling line and working in a tight space added a bit of a challenge but is doable.

-I started using a laser level to make my lines for the stripes but then I realized my ceiling was not level and I ended up doing it the the easy and old-fashioned way of marking down from the ceiling with a yardstick and pencil.
+I started using a laser level to make my guide lines for the horizontal stripes, but realized my ceiling was not level.
+I ended up doing it the the easy and old-fashioned way of marking down from the ceiling with a yardstick and pencil.